Reading Time: 4 minutes

 5) “I want to build 23 inch quads and be 36 inches around my hips.”

-“Getting leaner” does not hold as much weight as “I want to lose 10lbs of body fat.”
+“Getting leaner” is a bit hollow and does not hold as much weight as “I want to lose 10lbs of body fat.”

 Setting specific goals also gives the process legs and it forces you to be accountable if you are unable to reach them.

-If you fail to reach a goal, it can also inspire you to work harder in order to reach it.
+If you fail to reach a goal, it should also inspire you to work harder in order to reach it.

-If you are a skinny scarecrow, as I once was, don’t settle for the cheap “I want to get bigger” goal.
+If you are a skinny scarecrow, as I once was, don’t settle for the fake hustle “I want to get bigger” goal.

 If you are fat and flabby, don’t settle for the token “I want to lose weight” goal.

-Set a specific goal to lose a certain amount of body fat and then focus on doing everything that you can to then drop that fat.
-This is how you set goals and also achieve them.
+Set a specific goal to lose a certain amount of body fat and then focus on doing everything that you can to drop that fat.
+This is how you set goals and actually achieve them.

 He Was Specific And He Succeeded